Emittance Mapping in rf Guns: Case study setup

-To illustrate the described ideas, emittance of the Argonne Cathode Teststand (ACT) photo-injector was optimized.
-The ACT gun is a canonical quarter-wave normal conducting L-band injector and thoroughly described and verified computationally and experimentally \cite{ACT2019, ACTmainref}.
+To illustrate the described ideas, emittance of the Argonne Cathode Teststand (ACT) photo-injector was mapped and optimized.
+The ACT gun is a canonical quarter-wave normal conducting L-band (1.3 GHz) injector that was thoroughly described and verified computationally and experimentally \cite{ACT2019,ACTmainref}.
+The laser spot was defined as a radially uniform circle while the pulse length was a Gaussian distribution clipped at $3\sigma$ (99.7-rule).
+The ACT has two solenoids: one, wrapped around the gun, is used for emittance compensation, and one, at the end of the injector, is used for focusing the bunch onto the target.
+Because the main idea of this work is to optimize for minimal emittance without the use of additional focusing apparatuses, both solenoids were disabled in the simulations to isolate the fundamental emittance effects (MTE, space charge and rf) on the bunch.
 The simplicity of the ACT injector allows for extensive analysis and effective demonstration of the emittances at play.
-Together, the gradient $E$ and its phase structure, \(\sigma_x\) and \(\sigma_z\), form a parameter space that needs to be analyzed to provide the best injector and drive laser beam designs to increase the brightness.
+Together, the gradient $E$ and its phase structure, \(\sigma_x\) and \(\sigma_z\), form a parameter space that needs to be analyzed to provide the best injector and drive laser beam settings to increase the brightness.
 The choice of metal (low QE, short response time) versus semiconductor (high QE, long response time) photocathodes and their MTE determine the limitations of the primary laser pulse length \(\sigma_z\), and the spot/source size \(\sigma_x\).
 This work explores emittance optimization at 10, 30, 50, 70, and 90 MV/m to cover the full operating range of the ACT \cite{A-class} as well as illustrate the differences that each gradient requires.
 The contribution to the emittance from the cathode material also cannot be overlooked, and $\sim$0 meV MTE material (at Boltzmann tail operation) and a 200 meV (common approximation) MTE were compared.
 These examples allow us to emphasize important nuances of minimizing emittance in modern low-gradient SRF guns \cite{osti_1029479} against high and ultrahigh-gradient copper guns operated at room and cryogenic temperatures \cite{BDR}.